- Computer Science (B.S.)

 Additional Program Information

-What can you do with a computer science major?
+What can you do with a degree in computer science?

-Employment prospects in programming, computer security, robotics, data science, and related fields are among the best in the nation, in terms of both quantity and quality.
+Employment prospects in programming, computer security, robotics, data science and related fields are among the best in the nation.
 And since computing is part of nearly everything we do in the 21st century, a graduate who wishes to pursue a career in the sciences, medicine, business or the arts will find that her computer science skills help her succeed throughout our technology-driven economy.